tmf-map/docsite/docs/typescript/1.types/basic-types.md

 obj.x = 3; // Error, Property 'x' does not exist on type 'object'.
 ```

 As we haven't define the specific types for obj, but why are there no errors in line `(I)`?
 It's so weird.
-At last, we can correct it by redefine the type like below:
+At last, we can correct it by redefining the type like below:

 ```ts
 let obj: {x: number; y: number} = {x: 1, y: 2};